 DC has been far behind, with the MCU releasing a movie almost every year in recent years.
 After Nolan’s Batman, DC, which set out to gather all the heroes like Marvel in a single film, started to bring all the heroes to the big screen, respectively, with their solo films.
 We partially opened this marathon with Man of Steel, namely Superman.
 Continuing with Batman v Superman, the DC cinema world, unfortunately, stopped due to the fact that the film could not reach the desired level and was exposed to criticism.
 On top of that, they went down with the Suicide Squad flop.
 The most significant factor in this sinking was Marvel-like choreographic fights and endless jokes.
+But they did something different with Wonder Woman.

-But DC gave us all hope by giving the good news of the following 2 projects after Batman v Superman.
+DC gave us all hope by giving the good news of the following two projects after Batman v Superman.
 This is the first time we will meet a Wonder Woman after Lynda Carter and, of course, Justice League.
 Although I was hopeless about Justice League, Wonder Woman, played by Gal Gadot, was my only hope for DC.
 I would be very upset if it was a bad movie, but thanks to Zeus, it turned out to be one of the greatest movies I’ve ever seen.

 Let’s briefly touch on its subject… In the film, where we focus on the true story of the Wonder Woman photograph that appeared in Batman v Superman, we watch Wonder Woman leave her own paradise and join the First World War.
 By chance, Steve Trevor, who enters the hidden paradise of the Amazons from everyone where they live, drags a vast German army behind him.
 Thus, the Amazons, who learn that there is a war in the outside world, must decide.
 But because they do not believe in men’s world, they prefer not to interfere.
 Yet The Queen’s daughter Diana wants to go to war because she believes in Steve.
 According to mythology: Ares, son of Zeus, is the cause of all wars.
 If Ares dies, people will fall out of his influence, and the war will end.
 Thus, Steve embarks on an irreversible journey to the front to stop a deadly weapon that the Germans are preparing, and Diana to find Ares and end the war.